silverstripe/silverstripe-registry/docs/en/index.md

 **NOTE Nested fields cannot be used in `$searchable_fields` ([see display results with nested values](#display-results-with-nested-values))**

-Once that's defined, we run `dev/build` to build the database with the new class.
+Once that's defined, we run `sake db:build --flush` to build the database with the new class.

 ### Managing the data